beryllium/kaboom/README.md

 ## ...
 But Why?

 You might look at the implementation and think, well, this is just an `if` condition.
-And yeah, you're right - but it's a tiny bit more than that.
+And yeah, you're right - but it's more than that.

 Kaboom establishes intentionality.

 When you use it to wrap something, you're making a statement.
-You're saying that this `if` condition is special.

-Maybe you're saying that the code is temporary and can be deleted at some point.
+You're saying that this `if` condition is special, or maybe that the code is temporary and can be deleted at some point.

 Maybe you're saying that it's an important safety protection, but you want to be able to easily control Production vs Development behaviour to minimize user